kedNalatacId/SMZ3Randomizer/GETTING_STARTED.md

   - cd into the WebRandomizer directory
   - dotnet ef database update InitializeDatabase

 9. Open the WebRandomizer.csproj in VSCode and select Run->Start Debugging (or hit F5)
+  - It will automatically open a web browser to your localhost:5001
+  - Click on "Generate randomized game" and follow instructions
+  - Enjoy!

 Getting Started with CLI: